ssauermann/BetterDefaultBrowser/README.md

 # Help #
 This is an alpha version so it may crash.
-If the program crashes you can find a log file in **`%appdata%\Better Default Browser`**.
-Please report crashes via the **[Issue Tracker](https://github.com/ssauermann/BetterDefaultBrowser/issues "Issue tracker")** and provide this log file in addition to a short explanation what you tried to do.
+If the program crashes you can find a log file in **`%appdata%\Better Default Browser`** or via the menu.
+Please report crashes via the **[Issue Tracker](https://github.com/ssauermann/BetterDefaultBrowser/issues "Issue tracker")** or **[report anonymously](https://gitreports.com/issue/ssauermann/BetterDefaultBrowser "gitreports.com")** and provide this log file in addition to a short explanation what you tried to do.

+Depending on the issue, providing the save.xml file will help to fix it.
+You may want to remove private information before submitting.

+Please also report any other bug or unexpected behavior.

 If BDB doesn't start up any more you can delete all settings (and the log file) via the menu (`File -> Delete Settings`) and beginn from scratch.